OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation.md

 |**/proc** (a type of pseudo-filesystem)|no permanent presence on the disk, contains virtual files (in memory) for constantly changing runtime system information|system memory, devices mounted, hardware configs|
 |**/dev**|contains device nodes, pseudo-file that is used by most hardware and software devices|sda1 (first partition on the first hard disk), lp1 (second printer), random (source of rangom numbers), null (special file to safely dump unwanted data)|
 |**/var**|contains files that are expected to change in size and content as the system is running|log (system log files), lib (packages and database files), spool (print queue), tmp (temporary files), ftp (FTP service), www (HTTP web service)|
+|/var/cache | program execution generated temp cache file
+|/var/lib | data file when program executes
+|/var/lock | lock files for programs to prevent simultaneous modification of files
+|/var/log | log files, including the login record for who used this system
+|/var/mail | personal mail
+|/var/run | storing PIDs after process started
+|/var/spool | stores some queue data, that is something queued up for process to use in order.
+Often deleted after use.
 |**/etc**|home for system configuration files or scripts, only for the superuser|passwd, shadow, group (for managing user accounts), resolv.conf (DNS settings)|
 |**/boot**|essential files needed to boot the system|vmlinuz (compressed Linux kernel), initramfs/initrd (initial RAM filesystem), config (kernel config file), System.map (kernel symbol table), grub.conf (boot loader config)|
 |**/lib** and **/lib64** (might link to /usr/lib)|contains kernel modules and common code shared by applications and needed for them to run, mostly known as dynamically loaded libraries (aka Shared Objects)|libncurses.so.5.9|